10 Killer Kettlebell Exercises

 Does kettlebell training build muscle?

-Yes . . . and no. That contradiction needs clarifying.
-Regular kettlebell training will build muscle in a person who is under trained – but that’s not saying much, even one of Joe Wicks’ home workouts would marginally increase the muscle mass of a couch addict.
+Regular kettlebell training will build muscle in a person who is under trained.
 However, kettlebell training doesn’t build muscle the way strength training would.
 But then the kettlebell is not a muscle-building tool.
 It’s a training tool designed to develop superior muscular endurance and stamina.
 And in that it excels.

-Muscles worked: all of them!
-Honestly, the kettlebell swing is such an effective whole-body exercise that no muscles escapes unscathed from this wrecking ball of a movement.
-But from the ashes superior physicality will emerge like a fiery phoenix!
+Muscles worked: All of them!
+Honestly, the kettlebell swing is such an effective whole-body exercise that no muscle escapes unscathed from this wrecking ball of a movement.

-In his ok book The Russian Kettlebell Challenge (see end of article) Pavel Tsatsouline cites a 1920s weightlifting champion as having said that the swing: ‘brings into action and develops practically every group of muscles on the back of your body and legs, and a good many others besides . . .
+In his ok book, The Russian Kettlebell Challenge, Pavel Tsatsouline cites a 1920s weightlifting champion as having said that the swing: ‘brings into action and develops practically every group of muscles on the back of your body and legs, and a good many others besides . . .
 If you have time on your schedule for only one back exercise, make it this one . . .’

 Tsatsouline himself likens the swing to a physical altercation with a Russian bear because, after a good hundred reps, your muscles feel as though they’ve been torn to shreds (that’s a good thing by the way).